DigitalLeaves/SocialLoginForiOS/README.md

 # Integration

-The integration is divided in two parts: foreground and background.
+The integration is divided in two parts: foreground and backend.

 ## Foreground